fulcanelly/benchmarks_/README.md

 Currently only one kind of benchmark avaliable:

-Generating string of `1_000_000_000` (~1GB) size from random characters of predefined 4-sized list And then counting how often wich character appears in string
+Generating list/array of `1_000_000_000` (~1GB) size from random 4 predefined bytes set
+And then counting how much each character appears in string